• Skip to primary navigation

 chocolate sables on baking tray

 If you’re looking for crispy / crunchy chocolate cookies these chocolate sables are perfect for you!
-Made with cocoa powder and chocolate chips, they have just the right amount of chocolate flavor to make you coming back for more.
-The level of sweetness complements the chocolate’s bitterness to perfection.
-It’s a great balance, but you can sprinkle some extra salt on top if that’s how you roll.
-I love these chocolate sables!
+Made with cocoa powder and chocolate chips, they have just the right amount of chocolate flavor to make you come back for more.

 chocolate sables on tray this recipe